Help is at hand for smokers struggling to kick the habit in the unlikely form of a new game for the Nintendo DS.

 In other news, astronauts aboard the International Space Station Discovery faced a new kind of problem this week when their zero-gravity toilet malfunctioned.

 According to CNN, members of the crew have been forced to make-do with a "jury-rigged system" since the 7-year-old urine collection unit packed in several days ago.

 Thankfully, fellow astronauts will be bringing new kit when the space shuttle Discovery launches on Saturday.
 The space station's solid waste unit is said to be functioning well.

-Forget last week’s jet-powered bicycle – this fully motorised fire-breathing wheelchair makes it look positively pedestrian.
+Forget the jet-powered bicycle – this fully motorised fire-breathing wheelchair makes it look positively pedestrian.

 Constructed from a Marine rescue helicopter seat and parts of an electric golf buggy, the chair is equipped with a flamethrower capable of blasting out 15-foot flames and can allegedly tackle just about any terrain.

 Mind you, as far as menacing-looking mods go, this robot armed with a million-round-a-minute gun looks as though it might get the prize.
 Apparently intended for "crowd control", it's the result of a collaboration between an electronic gun-maker and a military machine-maker.
 Sounds like a marriage made in heaven.

 While we're on the theme, ever wondered what happens when you attach a surplus US Air Force helicopter turboshaft engine to a jet boat hull?
 The chaps over at Hacked Gadgets investigated earlier this week.
 Suffice to say, it's pretty quick.
 The ferry to France will never be the same again.